Computational relative entropy: Complexity-limited quantum information processing

-\section{Complexity-limited Quantum Information Processing}

-As complexity theory typically makes asymptotic statements, we need a scaling variable.
-As such, this work considers hypothesis testing problems between states $\rho_n$ and $\sigma_n$ living in a Hilbert space $\calH_n$ that are understood to be elements of sequences indexed by $n \in \bbN$.
-In the rest of this work, all objects indexed by $n$ are understood to be elements of such a sequence.
-In the course of this work, we will mainly derive two classes of results: single-shot results, where states carry no index $n$, and results that pertain to the asymptotic scaling with the parameter $n$.
-In this case, all quantities in $\bbR$ are implicitly functions $\bbN \to \bbR$ that we see as members of $\calF_{\simeq}$ (\cref{definition:space_up_to_negligible_functions}), i.e., we only care about equality up to negligible functions.
-As $\calF_{\simeq}$ is a metric space, we especially have that limits are well defined.
+\section{Complexity-limited quantum information processing}

-\subsection{Gate Complexity}
+\subsection{Gate complexity}

 The aim of this work is to understand how complexity limitations influence our ability to perform certain quantum information processing tasks.
-There are different ways of measuring complexity -- the \emph{time complexity} of a computational problem is an example.
-In our case, we take an operational point of view and look at the \emph{gate complexity} of a quantum operation.
-If we consider the operation to be a unitary transformation, then it captures how many quantum gates from a certain native gate set are necessary to construct a quantum operation.
-This is operationally meaningful and gives a proxy for the time complexity of executing the unitary in question. \begin{definition}[Gate complexity of a unitary] Let $U$ be a unitary transformation.
-Then, its \emph{gate complexity} $C(U)$ is the minimal number of arbitrary 2-local unitaries necessary to realize $U$. \end{definition} When discussing the gate complexity of a unitary, it makes sense to also discuss the complexity of realizing it up to a small error.
-We will not need this definition for our purposes, as we use a bottom-up approach where all our circuits are necessarily built from a finite number of gates and we care about all realizable unitaries in this setting.
+There are different ways of measuring complexity, the \emph{time complexity} is surely the most standard one.
+To measure \emph{how long} a computation takes we usually resort to the \emph{gate complexity} of the shortest circuit that implements the computation, with the assumption that executing gates takes unit time.
+Specifically, in the quantum context it captures how many quantum gates from a certain native gate set are necessary to construct a quantum operation.
+This is operationally meaningful and gives a proxy for the time complexity of executing the unitary in question and is also the canonical way of quantifying complexity in the quantum regime~\cite{bernstein1997quantum,brandao2021models}.
+In the following, we can think of a quantum system built from many qubits.
+It could also be built from other, higher-dimensional constituents, but we leave this arbitrary for now. \begin{definition}[Gate complexity of a unitary] Let $U$ be a unitary transformation.
+Then, its \emph{gate complexity} $C(U)$ is the minimal number of arbitrary 2-local unitaries necessary to realize $U$. \end{definition} The above definition reflects the idea that any operation we want to perform on an actual quantum device has to be built up from elementary operations supported by the device.
+Usually these allow single-site operations and some native coupling between neighboring qubits.
+As we ultimately wish to go to polynomial complexity, we can well justify to have access to arbitrary 2-local unitaries by invoking the Solovay-Kitaev theorem~\cite{NielsenChuang}, which allows us to implement a constant locality unitary to exponential precision in polynomial depth from any universal gate set.
+We also did not include connectivity constraints, as the overhead for connecting two qubits in the system is at most on the order of the system size, which is necessarily polynomial, via a SWAP chain.